alfreddatakillen/kafkaemitter/README.md

 kafkaemitter
 ============

-This module provides a standard event emitter interface to Apache Kafka.
+This module provides a standard event emitter `.on()`/`.emit()` interface to Apache Kafka.
+Also, it guarantees total order and can block incoming messages while still processing previous ones.

 How to use it?